FunkinModdingPlus/ModdingPlus/USER-README.txt

     Open uitypes.txt
     Add your ui type name on a new line!
     To apply these uis:
-    Open a song
+    Open a song in normal mode (important!)
     Hit the '7' key
-    go to the song tab
+    go to the char tab
-    Click on the drop down that says something like 'normal'.
-    Select your custom stage.
+    Click on the third text field from the top on the left Enter the name of your custom UI
+    Go to the Song tab
-    Hit save and save the json.
-Remember difficulty prefixes!
+    Hit save and save the json. (easy and hard modes use the UI from normal mode, so no need to repeat the process for them) Custom Difficulties:
-  Custom Difficulties:
     To add custom difficulties:
     go to assets/images/custom_difficulties
     add your difficulty png + xml
-    add a new entry to difficulties.json inside of the array {
+    add a new entry to assets/images/custom_difficulties/difficulties.json
+    inside of the array
+    {
       "offset": (how far it should be offset from the arrow(?)), "anim": "(the animation name)",